Offices and Services

 The Division of Student Affairs is committed to the holistic development of students through intentional programming and services.
 Members of the Student Affairs staff work collaboratively to foster an environment that promotes health and wellness, the development of women's leadership skills, and a commitment to civic engagement.
 Through co-curricular involvement students are encouraged to develop a spirit of cooperation, respect for diverse people and ideas, and the ability to become productive members of the larger community.

-The Division of Student Affairs is comprised of the following offices: Athletics, Career Planning, Community Service, Health and Counseling Services, Leadership and Student Development, Residence Life and Student Activities.
+The Division of Student Affairs is comprised of the following offices: Athletics, the Career Planning Center, the Lutz Center for Community Service, Health and Counseling Services, the Women’s Leadership Institute, Dining Services, the Campus Bookstore, Tompkins Center, Community Standards and Residence Life and Student Activities.